 Gym logo design doesn’t need to be complicated.
-If you’re looking for ideas and inspiration, then this article will walk you through several different options (including one that’s completely free!).
+If you’re looking for ideas and inspiration, then this article will walk you through the different options (including one that’s completely free!).
 It also includes gym logo templates that you can adapt to your own needs.

 In this article – we share 3 approaches to creating cool gym logos plus over 50 designs to inspire your own ideas or use as templates.